-This way, you can keep up the daily-based posting sequence and see the actual reactions on-time by scanning your ticket sales.
-To mix it up a little at this point, I would suggest you to post visuals like gifs or images.
-And don't forget to make them relevant and worth to share for your audience so that they can spread the word for your event, too.
+This way, you can keep up the daily posting sequence and see the actual reactions on time by scanning your ticket sales.
+To mix it up a little at this point, I would suggest you post visuals like gifs or images.
+Don't forget to make them relevant and worth sharing with your audience so that they can spread the word about your event, too.

 DURING THE EVENT: